Interbotix/lerobot/examples/13_use_trossen_ai_mobile.md

 ## Record a dataset

-Once you're familiar with teleoperation, you can record your first dataset with Trossen AI.
+Once you're familiar with teleoperation, you can record your first dataset with Trossen AI Mobile Kit.

 If you want to use the Hugging Face hub features for uploading your dataset and you haven't previously done it, make sure you've logged in using a write-access token, which can be generated from the [Hugging Face settings](https://huggingface.co/settings/tokens):